tlaceby/dev-forum/time-spent.md

 This is something that svelte really shines with.
 In Django I would need to do alot more work to update the database without reloading the page.

 Added a few more classes to the Global css for styling common buttons like warning and danger buttons for the delete and update.

+## Wed 12/15 12:20 -> 12:58PM

+Created a readme.md file as well as updated the license.md file.